 Low Carbon Energy Generation Park

-The University was one of the first to declare a climate change emergency in 2019, and is supporting Newcastle-under-Lyme Borough Council in its pledge to become carbon neutral.
-The energy project also aligns with the Government’s new 10-point plan for a Green Industrial Revolution which highlights the West Midlands as a key area to help drive forward and build green jobs and industries.
+The University was one of the first to declare a climate change emergency in 2019 and is supporting Newcastle-under-Lyme Borough Council in its pledge to become carbon neutral.
+The energy project also aligns with the Government’s 10-point plan for a Green Industrial Revolution which highlights the West Midlands as a key area to help drive forward and build green jobs and industries.

 As well as unlocking carbon savings, the programme will enable innovative research on the University campus through Keele’s Institute for Sustainable Futures.

 The University has already transformed its campus into a unique ‘living laboratory’ replicating a small town, to drive the clean energy transition required to achieve the UK’s ambitious climate change commitments.
 Landmark projects include: